 5. Visiting Alaska in Winter

-Is winter also the best time to visit Alaska?
 Alaskan winter starts in October and goes on till March.
 During this long winter, days get shorter, and nights are longer.
-One will expect low-freezing temperatures, darkness, and snow begins to cover mountain peaks.
+One will expect low freezing temperatures, darkness, and snow to begin to cover mountain peaks.

 5.1.
 Winter Activities in Alaska

 Alaska winter usually begins in November when there is heavy snowfall across the state.
-Right from August, the days become slightly colder, with daylight around 18 hours per day.
-It is the best time to visit Alaska for those who love winter activities and adventure.
+Right from August, the days become slightly colder, with daylight around 18 hours daily.

 One can enjoy the northern lights along with winter sports of all types.
 Winter sports include skiing, snowboarding, snowshoeing, ice climbing, hot springs, dog sledding, and ice fishing.
 Alaskans love to get out in the snow to enjoy snow sports, run, ski, hike, and climb.